OfficeDev/office-js-docs-pr/docs/reference/manifest/resources.md

 ---
 title: Resources element in the manifest file
-description: 'The Resources element contains icons, strings, and URLs for the VersionOverrides node.' ms.date: 10/09/2018
+description: The Resources element contains icons, strings, and URLs for the VersionOverrides node. ms.date: 10/09/2018
 localization_priority: Normal
 ---